Money

 For many people, the primary cause of retirement depression is a lack of purpose.
 Moving from structured workdays to unstructured everydays seems exciting until you’re actually living it.
 The lack of routine and business hits hard for many and it’s not until the ‘holiday’ weeks become months and the months become years that you truly appreciate the role work played in your life.

 If that rings true for you, it’s worth delaying your retirement to stay in the game for as long as you can.
 At the very least, use the next few years to carefully plan what retirement will look like for you.
 Where will you live?
 How will you spend your days?
 What activities will you engage in?
 Who will you spend time with?
 Will you travel?
 How will you structure your time?
+One last thing to consider is that retirement doesn’t have to be forever.
+You can ‘un-retire’, even if you've taken a lump sum from KiwiSaver or are receiving NZ Super, you can still return to work.

 Back to feed